cjanie/oc_p4_planning/README.md

-# oc_p4_planning_mareu
-Create application to manage meetings
+# Create application to manage meetings

-TDD to handle reservations
+TDD to handle reservations of places